 Email: email@example.com or firstname.lastname@example.org

 The government’s military campaign against the Liberation Tigers of Tamil Eelam (LTTE) ended in May 2009 with the defeat of the LTTE.
-During the civil war, the LTTE had a history of attacks against civilians, although none of the attacks were directed against U.S. citizens.
-On April 21, 2019, terrorist attacks targeted several churches and hotels throughout Colombo and in the eastern city of Batticaloa, killing more than 250 people, including over 40 foreigners.
+During the civil war, the LTTE had a history of attacks against civilians, although none of the attacks were intentionally directed against U.S. citizens.
+On April 21, 2019, terrorist attacks targeted several churches and hotels throughout Colombo and in the eastern city of Batticaloa, killing more than 250 people, including over 40 foreigners including five Americans.
 In the aftermath of the attacks, the government imposed nationwide curfews and a temporary ban on some social media outlets.

-Demonstrations occasionally take place in response to world events or local developments.
-Demonstrations near Western embassies are not uncommon but have been well-contained with support from the Sri Lankan police and military.
+Demonstrations occasionally take place in response to world events or local developments and are not uncommon near Western embassies.
+However, they tend to be well-contained with support from the Sri Lankan police.

 Business related violence is not common and has little impact on the investment environment.